WhiteflagProtocol/whiteflag-standard/README.md

 ## Versioning
 [Semantic versioning](https://semver.org/) is used for the Whiteflag specification.

-## License and Usage
-The Whiteflag specification is published under a [Creative Commons CC0](http://creativecommons.org/publicdomain/zero/1.0/) statement, meaning that to the extent possible under law, the original authors and their organisations have waived all copyright and related or neighboring rights to this work, allowing anyone to copy, modify, distribute and implement the work, even for commercial purposes, all without asking permission.

 ## Configuration Control
 It is foreseen that this standard requires updates in the near future as a result of validation and to ensure compatibility with emerging blockchain practices, paradigms and standards.
 However, an appropriate configuration process for this this specification as an open standard is still under consideration.
 For the time being, issues may be raised and discussed in this project repository, and will be openly considered by the original authors.